aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 State Forest Registry](#Ch04.01) land category 12 and 14 combined with [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).
-To prepare this EGV, stands in land category 10 and age groups two and three were selected from [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
+To prepare this EGV, stands in land category 10 and age groups two and three are selected from [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
-Rasterisation was performed using the function  `egvtools::polygon2input()` (presence = 1, absence = 0) restricting presence locations only outside the clear cut mask.
+Rasterisation is performed using the function  `egvtools::polygon2input()` (presence = 1, absence = 0) restricting presence locations only outside the clear cut mask.
 The resulting layer was then aggregated to EGV resolution with `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-At the very end, layer was standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.